-Freely available material on the Internet, e.g. websites, reports or Open Access articles, is also protected by copyright.
+Freely available material on the Internet, e.g. websites, newspaper articles, reports or Open Access articles, is also protected by copyright.
 You may, however, share such material with your students if the rights holder has clearly stated that file sharing is permitted via a Creative Commons license or via a note in the document, or on the website.

 In addition Aarhus University's Copydan agreement [Copydan Writing] permits the posting of such material on Brightspace, albeit with the following limitations:

 Whether you link to or upload material, always remember to acknowledge the source: Title, author and publisher.